artisanphil/vue-guess-n-learn/README.md

 ## Ask Lingua, Vue Frontend

-This games is based on Guess Who, but for language learning.
+This game is based on Guess Who, but for language learning.

 ![Overview](/public/images/screenshots/home.png)